 Hostel special Alu Postor Torkari

-Finally coming to Debjani’s own kitchen; I prefer to use a bit extra Posto while making Aloo Poshto.
-I pair it with Kalai er Daal along with a piece of Gondhoraj Lebu (Lime).
+Now, when it comes to my own kitchen, I like to be a bit generous with the Posto when making Aloo Poshto.
+I love pairing it with Kalai er Daal and a slice of Gondhoraj Lebu for that extra touch of flavor.

 Here's how I cook Aloo Postor Torkari at Debjanir Rannaghar